You can use ImportJSON to simply parse a JSON contained in a cell or a range of cells

 A JSON is a tree of information, which means it has multiple dimensions.

-Hence, it makes its manipulation cumbersome without technical knowledge.
+Therefore it makes its manipulation cumbersome without technical knowledge.

 Most of the tools that help navigate into a JSON allow to expand and contract the branch of the tree.
 Even though it makes it easy to view the information, it does not help us to manipulate it.